S. Anna Gordon

-Sarah Anna Gordon (January 9, 1832 – unknown) was an American physician and author of Camping in Colorado with Suggestions to Gold-Seekers, Tourists and Invalids (1879).
+Sarah Anna Gordon (née Steele; January 10, 1831 – before 1900) was an American physician and author of Camping in Colorado with Suggestions to Gold-Seekers, Tourists and Invalids (1879).

 Early life

-Sarah Anna Gordon was born in Charlemont, Massachusetts, on January 9, 1832.
-On her father's side, she was a descendant of John Steele Sr (1591–1665), who established Hartford, Connecticut.
-Among the distinguished persons in her family lineage was Noah Webster, the son of Noah Webster Sr. and Mercy Steele, a descendant of Governor William Bradford of Plymouth Colony.
-On her mother's side she is a descendant of William Ward, of Sudbury, Massachusetts, many of whose descendants won historic distinction as military men and statesmen.
+Gordon was born in 1831 in Charlemont, Massachusetts, the daughter of Elijah Steele and his second wife, Emily.

 When Gordon was young, her parents moved to New York, where she was reared and took the first year of a college course of study, which was afterwards completed in Illinois.